 13. Have friendships and fellowship with other believers.

-- We are not in this world to walk alone; friends can be significant support and outlet to have an association with others who care about each other.
+- We are not in this world to walk alone; friends can be significant support and outlet to associate with others who care about each other.

 14. Start looking to where you can serve others in your family.

 - Also, in a volunteer way, like helping at a meal program or driving someone to get their groceries.
 Maybe God wants you to visit a hospital or nursing home, write a card to someone in need, but make sure you get out of yourself and serve someone else.